-Therefore, we allocate a new block using the function void malloc(size_t size), the only parameter of which is the size of the required memory in the number of bytes.
-If the allocation succeeds, we get a pointer to the beginning of the allocated space and just retype it from void to element.
+Therefore, we allocate a new inner block using the function void\ std::malloc(size\t size), the only parameter of which is the size of the required memory in the number of bytes.
+If the allocation succeeds, we get a valid pointer to the beginning of the allocated space and just retype it from void\ to Element\.
 If the allocation fails, we get nullptr.
-If, on the other hand, we want to deallocate an existing inner block, we will use the function void free(void ptr), where we just pass a pointer to the beginning of such a block.
+If, on the other hand, we want to deallocate an existing inner block, we will use the function void std::free(void\ ptr), where we just pass a pointer to the beginning of such a block.

 As part of adding a new element into the corresponding free slot in the currently last block, we need to call the corresponding constructor of a given element.
 We will use the placement new operator for this.
-Specifically, we will only use the construction new (ptr) element(...), where ptr is a pointer to the place where a given instance of the element should be created (the place itself has already been allocated), and ... will be replaced with specific values to be passed as parameters of the intended element constructor, which in our case will either be its copy or move (stealing) constructor.
-When removing an element, on the other hand, we must explicitly call its destructor, which is easily done via ptr->~element().
+Specifically, we will use construct new (target) Element(...), where target is a pointer to the place where a given instance of the element should be created (the place itself has already been allocated), and ... will be replaced with specific values to be passed as parameters of the intended element constructor, which in our case will either be its copy or move (stealing) constructor.
+When removing an element, on the other hand, we must explicitly call its destructor, which is easily done via target->~Element().

-We must be very careful when designing especially the following functions: the initialization constructor, the function for adding a new inner block, and (both) the functions for adding a new element.
+We must be very careful when designing especially the following functions: the initialization constructor, repetition constructor, function for adding a new inner block, and (both) functions for adding a new element.
 Under all the circumstances, we must ensure that their behavior will be atomic as for the necessary consistency expectations.
 This means that either the intended operation can be executed completely successfully, or, in the case of a partial failure, we must compensate for the effect of the actions already carried out and inform about the overall failure via a suitable exception.

-In particular, we will throw the standard std::bad_alloc exception when an internal block allocation fails using the malloc function.
-However, the push_back operation, via which we insert the pointer to such a newly allocated block into the vector at the first level of the internal storage, can also fail.
+In particular, we will throw the standard std::bad\alloc exception when an internal block allocation fails using the std::malloc function.
+Note also that the push\back operation, via which we insert the pointer to such a newly allocated block into the vector at the first level of the internal storage can also fail.
 When inserting a new element, its constructor may fail, too, which can be recognized by catching exceptions thrown by it.
 And these can really be absolutely arbitrary exceptions.
 Let us also note that the construction of a new object (of any kind) is considered successful if and only if it runs successfully until the very end.
 If not, the compiler itself takes care of destroying its possible non-trivial data members, as well as any ancestors in the inheritance hierarchy.
-We need to be aware of this fact while working on our initialization constructor, too.
+We need to be aware of this fact while working on our initialization and repetition constructors, too.